 The ITWomen Foundation's RMS program is a community outreach effort to work with girls to encourage them to learn more about the fields withinTechnology and understand the many opportunities for careers that can impact their future.

 ITWomen forges partnerships with nonprofit organizations who serve young women between the ages of 8-18.
 We provide role model volunteers who share their experiences, expertise and career paths to inspire girls to explore and plan a future in a wide variety of positions in technology and engineering fields.
 The majority of our female students come from under-served homes and schools.

 Our Role Model Speaker program is part of the Foundation's mission to make inroads in closing the gender gap in Technology.

-ITWomen Robotics On the Go camps are designed to give girls the opportunity to experience firsthand the excitement and fulfillment gained from careers in technology and engineering.
+ITWomen Robotics and Programming camps are designed to give girls the opportunity to experience firsthand the excitement and fulfillment gained from careers in technology and engineering.

 Covering the STEM fields of Science, Technology, Engineering and Math, girls learn assembly, computer programming, and robotics, as well as team building and presentation skills necessary to succeed in the workplace.

 Funding for our immersive Robotics and Programming activities for girls have high impact.
 For example, just $5,000 reaches 20 girls for 1-week of camp.

 The robotics and programming component also reaches more girls by delivering interactive Robotics and coding experience to members of the Girls Coalition.